IBM/kubernetes-networking/docs/ingress-alb.md

 ## Create an Ingress Resource for the HelloWorld App

-Instead of using `<external-ip>:<nodeport>` to access the HelloWorld app, I want to access our HelloWorld aplication via the URL `<subdomain>/<path>`.
+Instead of using `<external-ip>:<nodeport>` to access the HelloWorld app, I want to access our HelloWorld aplication via the URL `<subdomain>:<nodeport>/<path>`.

-To access the app via the Ingress subdomain and a path rule, I define a path `/hello` in the Ingress resource.

-To configure your Ingress resource, you first also need the Ingress Subdomain and Ingress Secret of your cluster.
+To configure your Ingress resource, you need the Ingress Subdomain and Ingress Secret of your cluster.
 Both were already created by IKS when you created the cluster.

 ```
 INGRESS_SUBDOMAIN=$(ibmcloud ks nlb-dns ls --cluster $KS_CLUSTER_NAME --json | jq -r '.[0].nlbHost')